BertrandAreal/pg_build_win/doc/jenkins.md

 -------

 Create a Slaves axis "SL_OS".
 In this axis, check only the "windows" slave.
 That restricts the build jobs to running only on nodes running Windows.
+You might choose multiple Windows host OSes if you want, and possibly set up dependencies in the combination filter if some hosts have some SDKs and others have other SDKs.
+For the single-node case, just checking "Windows" is enough;
+the idea is simply to stop the sub-builds being invoked on non-Windows workers.

+This is required even if you restrict the matrix master build to the windows node, as the sub-builds do not inherit that restriction.

 Create a User-defined axis "BT" with options "debug release".
+This is your build type.

-Create a User-defined axis "SDK" with options "winsdk71 vs2010ex vs2012ex vs2013ex" (or whatever subset of SDKs you have installed).
+Create a User-defined axis "SDK" with options "winsdk71 vs2010ex vs2012ex vs2013ex".
 These are the labels recognised by `setupsdk.cmd`.

 To limit the number of builds, set a combination filter, something like:

     (BT=="release") && (TA=="x86").implies(SDK=="winsdk71") && (TA=="x64").implies(SDK=="vs2012ex")

 which will produce an x86 build with winsdk 7.1 suitable for XP and above, and an x64 build with VS 2012 Express suitable for Vista and above.
+Adjust if your installed set of SDKs is different.

 Build name
 -------